AmbireTech/adex-adview-manager/README.md

 3. Counting events and sending them to the validators; events are impressions (as defined by [IAB guideline](https://www.iab.com/wp-content/uploads/2015/06/Ad-Impression-Measurment-Guideline-US.pdf)) and clicks

+**NOTE:** If you're a publisher, you do not need to integrate this library directly.
+All you need to do is copy/paste the HTML snippet from the Platform once you create an ad slot.

 Usage:

 ```javascript